Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 ## Usefully DRY

-The example we've run through in this video to build up our understanding of how macro's work have been very abstract and not very useful, so I wanted to go over a quick example of how I've started using Macro's.
+The example we ran through earlier to build up our understanding of how macro's work was very abstract and not very useful, so I wanted to go over how I've started using Macro's.

 I'm going to show you how I'm using macros in my own code, but for the purposes of IRISS I've modified the examples to avoid using crates.